-Vacation rental insurance covers your risks associated with potential damage to the short-term vacation property you rent out.
-Your policy should include coverage for the structure and contents of your vacation rental property as well as potential liability and loss of income.
-Typical policies cost $2,000 to $3,000, on average, per year.
+Vacation rental insurance covers your risks associated with short-term vacation properties you rent out.
+Your policy should include coverage for the structure and contents of your vacation rental property and loss of income as well as your liability for other people’s damages.
+Typical policies cost around $2,000 to $3,000 per year.

 Top Vacation Rental Insurance Providers

 Condo owners with master association policies but who need specific loss assessment coverage

 Homeowners using and rent the property seeking to have a homeowners endorsement

 Beach rentals in frequent hurricane and flooding communities where policies are hard to get

 Property owner seeking a customized policy with an agreed upon loss settlement provision to save on cost.